-In-Store Location/Traffic Patterns – Real-time location services (RTLS) uses GPS triangulation to give an incredibly accurate location.
-This can give retailers a lot more information than just footfall or in-store traffic.
-Analyzing the most frequented spots of your retail space can help you improve store layout and marketing displays.
-Thus far, the majority of WiFi analytics go toward in-store traffic data.
+- In-Store Location/Traffic Patterns – A good amount of WiFi analytics go toward in-store traffic data.
+Real-time location services use GPS triangulation to give an incredibly accurate location.
+This can give retailers information on more than just footfall or in-store traffic.
+Analyzing the most frequented spots of your retail space can help you improve store layout and displays.

-Fight Price Comparison – More and more consumer are using their cell phones for price comparison with online retailers while shopping in a brick and mortar store (something that has been coined showrooming).
-Retailers can use their WiFi to direct shoppers to their own eCommerce store, or price match competition.
-This also further combines different retail channels of your business, creating a more integrated omnichannel experience.
+- Fight Price Comparison – More and more consumer are using their cell phones for price comparison with online retailers while shopping in a brick and mortar store (a practice coined showrooming).
+Retailers can use their WiFi to direct shoppers to their own eCommerce store, or price match competition, creating a more integrated omnichannel experience.

-Continue the Relationship/Conversation – Relationship retailing continues to grow.
-Making repeated contact with past, current and potential customers is proven to increase sales.
+- Continue the Relationship/Conversation – Making repeated contact with past, current and potential customers is proven to increase sales.
 Gathering customer data through WiFi agreements allows you to build your audience and communicate on different levels.
 You can send strategic texts, push notifications, emails, or mailings.

-Your POS system can also help your retail marketing strategy.
-Click on the button beneath to find out more about how KORONA can grow your business.
+Your POS system can also aid immensely with your retail marketing strategy.
+Our built-in reporting and analytics capabilities offer actionable insight to power successful, segmented marketing campaigns.
+Click on the button beneath to find out more about how KORONA POS can help optimize and grow your business.